 Below are the National Health Education Standards and how they are addressed using Prevention Plus Wellness programs.

 Standard 1: Students will comprehend concepts related to health promotion and disease prevention to enhance health.

-The SPORT PPW scripted program content and accompanying PowerPoint slides communicate to youth how health-promoting behaviors enhance health, fitness and wellness outcomes and positive self-image, while risky substance use habits interfere with these goals and harm healthy behaviors and self-identity.
+Prevention Plus Wellness (PPW) scripted program content and accompanying PowerPoint slides communicate to youth how health-promoting behaviors enhance health, fitness and wellness outcomes and positive self-image, while risky substance use habits interfere with these goals and harm healthy behaviors and self-identity.